 Good morning, y’all.
-Ok, let me overstate the obvious, I’m in a much, much better place this year than I was a year ago.
+Ok, let me overstate the obvious, I’m in a much, much better place this year than I was a few years ago.
 Cooler heads have prevailed, here at TackyToo and on the gridiron of our famous hate fest, the Georgia – Georgia Tech game.
 For my part, I’d like to say that the daily release of emotions that is represented by this blog has helped, along with the abstinence from mood altering intoxicants.

 For Coach Smart’s part, I’d like to say that he treats the week of “Clean Old-Fashioned Hate” like we would expect a UGA grad should.
 This year’s return to the slug fest resulted in a 45-0 victory over the Gnats.
 Gone are the days with the threat of being publicly humiliated hovering above our heads.

 Now I will say that any victory is appreciated beyond measure, whether the measure of difference is 1 point or 55.
 Bragging rights for an entire year are at stake in this game.
 It just seems that this year our victories have been so clinical that you sometimes get a sinking feeling that at some point the boys are going to let their emotions get the best of them and blow a game.

 The threat of loss is always on the surface, right up to the moment that you realize that the Bugs are taking the full clock to run their plays to limit the number of opportunities the Dawgs will have to score.
 By half-time I realized the struggle was reduced to the older brother using the little brother’s hands to slap the little brother repeatedly chanting, “Why are you hitting yourself?”